 The form factor is the biggest difference between these two phones.
 Even if you’re not so concerned with aesthetics, the OnePlus Nord is a significantly larger device than the Pixel 4a.
 Those after a more compact phone may want to opt for Google’s budget handset.

 Performance, battery life, and software

 Unsurprisingly, the OnePlus Nord’s more powerful Snapdragon 765G handily beat out the Pixel 4a’s 730G in our testing.
-Between the impressive raw performance, the faster display, and the snappier animations in OxygenOS, the OnePlus Nord feels a lot quicker under the finger than the Pixel 4a.
+Between the impressive raw performance, faster display, and snappier animations in OxygenOS, the OnePlus Nord feels a lot quicker under the finger than the Pixel 4a.
 Just flicking between apps, the Nord is noticeably faster.

 With all that said, the Pixel 4a is still a very capable performer and a significant upgrade over its predecessor.
 Check out our Pixel 4a performance deep dive below for more.

 As for software, picking between the Nord’s OxygenOS and Google’s Pixel Experience will come down to personal preference.
 Both are very clean versions of Android 10 and Android 11.
 Similarly, both companies support have impressive track records with updates and version upgrades.
 You would expect this from Google, of course, but OnePlus is one of the best out there for long-term software support.
 OxygenOS is the more feature-rich of the two with a wide variety of customization options that look set to expand further when OxygenOS 11 rolls out.